A Protective and Informative Guide by an Experienced Criminal Defense Attorney

 Having your professional license negatively impacted or revoked could drastically affect your ability to support yourself.
 It is extremely important that you seek experienced legal advice right away to protect your license.

-The Stein-Conaway Law Firm, P.C. has represented doctors, lawyers, teachers, engineers, nurses, and many other types of professionally licensed clients.
+The Stein-Conaway Law Firm, P.C. has represented doctors, lawyers, teachers, engineers, nurses, contractors, and many other types of professionally licensed clients.
 We have experience collaborating with professional licensing attorneys to craft a strategy designed to protect the professional license you worked so hard to earn.

 Immigration Consequences